Pjdur/dash-lang/README.md

 - ✅ Control flow: `if`, `while`, `break`, `continue`
 - ✅ Functions with parameters and return values
 - ✅ Print statements
-- ✅ CLI support for running `.lang` files
+- ✅ CLI support for running `.dash` files
 - ✅ Custom grammar with Pest

 ---